jakobgif/aurix_tc375_inav/How_to_build.md

 Since the project depends on generated settings, a script must be executed in the terminal to create these files.
 After the settings have been generated, the project must be built before it can be flashed onto the microcontroller.

+It is also possible to build a release with pre generated settings and version strings.
+This procedure is described here [Build .zip release](#build-zip-release)

 ## Table of contents
 - [How to build the project](#how-to-build-the-project)
   - [Table of contents](#table-of-contents)